UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 - The technical architecture is unclear and much of the technology will be used for the first time within the project.
 - Technical requirements are tight for the equipment to be used.

-further reading for RAD (Rapid Aplication Development):
+further reading for RAD (Rapid Application Development):
  * https://www.projectmanagement.com/process/processMain.cfm?ID=11306#_=_

 ## eXtreme Programming